 What is your interviewing schedule?

-We usually begin telephone interviews in September of each year.
-Both faculty members and current residents serve as telephone interviewers.
-Personal interviews usually begin in October and run through January.
+We usually begin interviews in October of each year, running through January.
+Both faculty members and current residents serve as interviewers.
 Again, we ask for your patience as it takes time to evaluate hundreds of applications.
 Only a small percentage of applicants will be invited for personal interviews.
 For the 2022-2023 season, we remain in a completely virtual setup with no in-person meetings or interviews.

 What can I do to make my application more competitive?

 We can’t speak for every program, of course, but here are some things we consider.

 - Highlight any activities you have participated in that show your passion for Family Medicine.
 This might include participation in a Family Medicine Interest Group, membership in an FM organization, attendance at FM conferences, and so forth.
 Show that Family Medicine is your first choice and not a backup plan.

 - Another way to make your application stand out is through recent clinical experience in medical mission trips, community outreach, and volunteer work that is hands-on and clinically oriented.
 It’s especially impressive if you’ve done this continuously or repeatedly rather than for just a couple of days.
 In your ERAS file, give us a thorough explanation of what you did, as opposed to “volunteered in a clinic.”